aspose-psd/Aspose.PSD-Products/psd/net/conversion/psb-to-png/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert PSB to PNG Using C#" %}}

- In order to convert PSB to PNG, weвЂ™ll use [Aspose.PSD for .NET](https://products.aspose.com/psd/net) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
+ In order to convert PSB to PNG, we’ll use
+ [Aspose.PSD for .NET](https://products.aspose.com/psd/net)
+ API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.psd)